andre-st/goodreads-www/README.md

 ## Copiers

-You need to search-replace my email address datakadabra@gmail.com in _all_ files, and my Google Analytics code in index.html
+You need to search-replace my email address datakadabra@gmail.com in _all_ files, and my Google Analytics code in index.html.
+Maybe I will generalize this webpage to a template where form and slides are easer to customize.